 Laura D'Amico, Registered Psychotherapist (Qualifying)

 Welcome!
 My name is Laura D'Amico.
-I care deeply about people, and I am committed to providing high quality therapeutic services.
+I care deeply about people, and I am committed to collaborating with individuals to pursue healing and growth.
 I'm so glad that you're considering all that therapy has to offer.
 I value and honour diversity, and would like you to know that whoever you are, wherever you've come from and whatever you're going through, you are welcome here.

 I completed my undergraduate degree in psychology with a biology minor at Wilfrid Laurier University.
 During my undergrad, I had the opportunity to conduct research in the field of cognitive neuroscience.
 I am fascinated by human beings as a whole, and believe that our bodies, minds, and spirits are all important elements of who we are.
 Following my time at Wilfrid Laurier, I spent a year working with an organization in Southern Africa where I developed a passion for working with survivors of trauma.
 I pursued a master's degree at Saint Paul University in counselling & spirituality, where I have had the chance to work with a variety of clients over the past two years.
 My master's research involves the needs of youth experiencing homelessness.
-I will complete my M.A. pending the completion of my research in August, and I am currently continuing my education through trauma counselling certifications with the Arizona Trauma Institute.
+I am currently continuing my education through trauma counselling certifications with the Arizona Trauma Institute.
 I am also currently pursuing a Biblical Studies master's degree, and am passionate about the intersection between faith and mental health.
 You do not have to identify as religious or spiritual for us to work together, but this is something I am happy to offer if it is important to you.

 Some of my experience includes: